capitalsossick/alx-system_engineering-devops/0x00-shell_basics/README.md

-write a script that display current directory contents in a log format
+write a script that display hidden file in  current directory contents in a log format